-Class B and Class C Member power sales contracts - There are no Class B or C member contracts at December 31, 2023.
+Class C member power sales contract - There are no Class C member contracts at December 31, 2024

-Class D Member service contracts - Class D membership requires the Member to enter into a service contract for a minimum term of 2 years.
-The service contracts with each Cooperative's Class D members are renewed annually until terminated by either party upon a six months written notice.
-At December 31, 2023, the Cooperative had five Class D members.
+Class D member service contracts - Class D membership requires the Member to enter into a service contract for a minimum term of five years.
+At December 31, 2024, the Cooperative had five Class D members.

-Non-member power and services agreements - The Cooperative holds one non-member power and service agreement.
+Nonmember power and services agreements - The Cooperative holds one nonmember power and service agreement.